 7. Utilize Law Enforcement

 In some cases, squatters may be trespassing illegally without any claim to adverse possession.
 In such instances, contacting law enforcement can be effective.
 Present evidence of property ownership and explain the situation.
 Police can remove trespassers immediately if they are found to be unlawfully occupying the property.
+However, it’s important to understand the limits of police authority in these situations.
+Learn when police can legally remove squatters in Oklahoma and what steps you must take to ensure you’re following the law and protecting your rights.

 8. Leverage Adverse Possession Laws